Turbulent dynamo in the two-phase interstellar medium: Results: Two-phase medium

-In \Fig{fig:phasespacerhotemp}~(a, b), we show the temperature-density diagram (two-dimensional probability distribution function, 2d PDF) for both the $\Sol$ and $\Comp$ runs in the saturated stage.
+In \Fig{fig:phasespacerhotemp}~(a, b), we show the temperature-density diagram (two-dimensional probability distribution function, 2D PDF) for both the $\Sol$ and $\Comp$ runs in the saturated stage.
 Both the temperature and density vary over a significant range.
 The spread towards both the low and high density regions is larger for the $\Comp$ case in comparison to the $\Sol$ case.
 In \Fig{fig:phasespacerhotemp}, we also show trends for the following common thermodynamic processes: isothermal ($T={\rm constant}$), isochoric (${\rm volume}={\rm constant}$ implying $\rho={\rm constant}$, as mass is constant in these triply periodic box simulations), isobaric (${\rm pressure}={\rm constant}$ implying $\rho T = {\rm constant}$), and adiabatic ($T \rho^{1 - \gamma_{\rm g}}={\rm constant}$, where $\gamma_{\rm g}=5/3$ is the adiabatic index).
-Parts of the 2d PDF might be comparable to one of these processes but there is always significant spread.
-Thus, the temperature-density relationship is complex in these multiphase simulations and cannot be decided by a simple analytical function.
+Parts of the 2D PDF might be comparable to one of these processes but there is always a significant spread.
+Thus, the temperature-density relationship is complex in these multiphase simulations.

 To divide the medium into two phases, for both runs, we choose the temperature cutoff of $10^{3}~\K$ , i.e., gas with $T < 10^{3}~\K$ corresponds to the relatively colder medium and gas with $T >= 10^{3}~\K$ corresponds to the warm medium.
+The choice of the temperature cutoff ($10^{3}~\K$) is based on its relevance to the ISM \citep{Ferriere2020}.
 From now on, we divide and study the properties of the medium, turbulence in the medium, and the turbulent dynamo into these two phases.
 We also always show the properties of the medium as a whole ($\whole$) for completeness.
+Now, we revisit the density-temperature relation phase-wise in \Fig{fig:phasespacerhotemp}.
+For both cases, the relationship in the $\cold$ phase is somewhat closer to the isobaric relationship \citep[in broad agreement with][]{FieldEA1969, McKeeO1977, Cox2005, MacLowEA2005} but is flatter for the $\warm$ phase.
+The upper and lower tails of the distribution tend to be isothermal.